 Tin Punched Mirrors

-We love these colorful mirrors.
-You can find these at the Mercado in San Miguel and the Mercado de Artisanias in Mexico City.
+We love the colorful tiled tin mirrors from Mexico.
+You can find these at the Mercado in San Miguel de Allende and the Mercado de Artisanias in Mexico City.
 The only bad part is that you can only buy the small mirrors that fit in your luggage.
 When we moved to Mexico, we bought a big one not even knowing where we were going to put it, but we just knew we wanted one.
 Today, it hangs in our staircase and is a nice compliment to our tiled stairs.
-We found different sizes and shapes on Amazon and with CatrinaSanMiguel on Etsy.
+We found different sizes and shapes with CatrinaSanMiguel on Etsy.

 We wanted to have Mexican tiles as accent pieces in our new house.
 The tile shops in Puebla and Dolores Hidalgo want you to buy a whole box of the same tiles.
 When you are using tiles for a large area like a table, stairs or backsplash, that’s not a problem.
 But sometimes you want several different patterns.
 It makes it hard to travel with several boxes.
-Amazon and Guanajuato Gardens on Etsy have you covered.
+Manzano Tiles and Myrustica on Etsy have you covered.
 You can buy the same pattern tile or a mix of different tiles.
 Your choice.

 Add a splash of color to any room with Mexican art pillows from Oaxaca By Hand on Etsy.
 Choose from Aztec symbols to nature to add some vibrant style and fun!